LucDuponcheelAtGitHub/PSBP/README.md

 What are the most appropriate mathematical foundations and corresponding type classes for effectful functional programming?
 The more powerful they are the less implementation flexibility they have.
-For example monadic parsers can parse context sensitive grammars, while applicative parsers cannot, but, applicative parsers allow for more flexible error handling than monadic parsers when parsing context unsensitive grammars.
+For example monadic parsers can parse context sensitive grammars, while applicative parsers cannot, but, applicative parsers allow for more flexible error handling than monadic parsers when parsing context free grammars.

 Programming is also about elegance and programming libraries are also about ease of use.
 Pointfree programming is more elegant than pointful programming and pointfree programming libraries are easier of use than pointful programming libraries.
 Of course this is a matter of taste.

 The `Applicative` specification and the `Monad` specification specify computation capabilities.
 Think of computations as effectful expressions.
 They are operational artifacts.
 They do not really have a meaning in the mathematical sense and cannot be given a meaningful name.
 How, for example, would you name expression `x * x` in `λ x => x * x` using meaningful names?
-Just like expressions are evaluated to yield a value, computations, are executed to, somehow, yield a value, but, somehow executing computations may also perform side effects along the way.
+Just like expressions are evaluated to yield a value, computations, are, somehow, executed to yield a value, but, somehow executing computations may also perform side effects along the way.
 The "somehow" in the previous sentence is important, because it depends on the materialization corresponding to instances of the type constructor classes in terms of whose members the computations (recall, more precisely, computation specificatons) have been written.

 The programming related specifications of the course specify, not surprisingly, program capabilities.
 Think of programs as effectful functions.
 They are denotational artifacts.
 They do have a meaning in the mathematical sense and can be given a meaningful name.
 For example `λ x => x * x` can be given the meaningful name `square`.
 Of course functions and programs can also be looked at as operational artifacts.
-Just like functions, programs, by somehow running them, transform an initial value to a final value, but, somehow running them may perform side effects along the way.
+Just like functions, programs, by, somehow, running them, transform an initial value to a final value, but, somehow running them may perform side effects along the way.
 The "somehow" in the previous sentence is important, because it depends on the materialization corresponding to instances of the type constructor classes in terms of whose members the programs (recall, more precisely, program specificaton) have been written.

 By the way, a value can be an atomic-value or a composite-value, repesented as a (nested) tuple.
 As such values are components of a component system.